 Recommendations from the report may result in motions from any member in attendance.
-Or a member may ignore the recommendation and move a completely different motion.

 Reports are heard in the order that the special committees were created.

 4. Special Orders:

 Issues are taken in the order they were moved (by a 2/3 vote).
 Those Special Orders not dealt with at the last meeting come first.